LSE - Small Logo

 Daniel Devine is a Fellow in Politics at St Hilda’s College, University of Oxford.

-Stuart J. Turnbull Dugarte is an Assistant Professor in Quantitative Political Science at the University of Southampton.
+Stuart J. Turnbull-Dugarte (@turnbulldugarte) is an Associate Professor in Quantitative Political Science at the University of Southampton.
+He works on political behaviour, political party competition, campaigns and elections.

 Posted In: Covid-19 | Politics